WorldSellerGame/world-seller/MODDING.md

 * `type` - the type of the ability (Physical, Magical)
 * `cooldown` - how long the ability is on cooldown for (in turns)
 * `energyCost` - how much energy the ability costs
-* `effects` - the effects the ability has, in order (`effect` can be BasicAttack, UtilityEscape, SingleTargetAttack, SingleTargetHeal, ApplyEffect. if `effectName` is specified in conjuction with ApplyEffect, it will apply that effect to the target)
+* `effects` - the effects the ability has, in order (`effect` can be BasicAttack, UtilityEscape, SingleTargetAttack, SingleTargetHeal, SingleTargetEnergyHeal, ApplyEffect. if `effectName` is specified in conjuction with ApplyEffect, it will apply that effect to the target)
 * `requires` - the tradeskills and levels required to know this skill.
 * `replaces` - optional, the skill this one replaces (by ability id)

 Note:

-You _can_ specify `target=All` and `target=AllEnemies` with an effect of `SingleTargetAttack` or `SingleTargetHeal` or `ApplyEffect`.
+You _can_ specify `target=All` and `target=AllEnemies` with an effect of `SingleTargetAttack` or `SingleTargetHeal` or `SingleTargetEnergyHeal` or `ApplyEffect`.
 These are _separate_ things. `SingleTargetAttack` with `target=All` will attack all enemies (and yourself).
 Think of the effect as the kind of action happening, and the targetting being who it's happening to.

 ##### Adding a New Status Effect